qlik-oss/core-website/docs/tutorials/authorization.md

 ### QIX Engine configuration

-To validate JWTs, you must configure the QIX Engine by specifying the JWT enforcement type and the JWT secret in the docker compose file.
+To validate JWTs, you must configure the QIX Engine by specifying the JWT enforcement type and the JWT secret in the Docker compose file.

 The enforcement type is defined as: